Frostenden

 Frostenden is a village and civil parish in the East Suffolk district of the English county of Suffolk.
-It is around 8 mi south-west of Lowestoft and 3.5 mi north-west of Southwold and lies on the A12 road.
-The parish church, All Saints, is one of 38 existing round-tower churches in Suffolk.
+It is around 8 mi south-west of Lowestoft and 3.5 mi north-west of Southwold and lies on the A12 road between Wrentham and Wangford.
+Neighbouring parishes include Wrentham, Sotterley, Uggeshall, Wangford with Henham, Reydon and South Cove.

+At the 2011 United Kingdom census the population of the parish was 167.
+The parish council operates jointly with the neighbouring parishes of South Cove and Uggeshall.
+The parish church, All Saints, is one of around 40 round-tower churches in Suffolk.

+History

+Frostenden appears in the Domesday Book.
+Prior to the Norman Conquest the manor, which had three carucates of land, was held by Thorth son of Ulfkil.
+In 1086 it formed part of the land held by Ralph Baynard and was part of Blything Hundred.
+The population was listed as 33 households, or approximately 165 people.

+The village is listed as having two churches at the time of the Domesday survey, although one of these may be the church of St Lawrence in neighbouring South Cove.
+A port is recorded in the parish in 1086, with salt production having also taken place prior to the survey.
+It is believed that this was sited along the eastern boundary of the modern parish where the low-lying marshland which forms the border with South Cove was previously navigable.

-In 1870, Frostenden was described by John Marius Wilson in the "Imperial Gazetteer of England and Wales":The property is divided among a few.
+During the 1870s, Frostenden was described by John Marius Wilson in the Imperial Gazetteer of England and Wales:

+The property is divided among a few.
 The living is a rectory in the diocese of Norwich.
 Value, £348.
 Patron, Thomas Barne, Esq.
 The church is chiefly early English; has a round western tower; and contains an early English piscina and a later English font.
-Charities, £28.Frostenden was previously part of the Blything Hundred district, a form of county division used up until the end of the 19th century.
-Blything was the largest of the 21 Suffolk hundreds, and was composed of 48 parishes.

-Population

-In 1881, the population was reported as 386 but in 2011 the Frostenden population had decreased to 167.
-The highest population recorded was in the 1851 census with a total of 456 people.
+Charities, £28.